Purchasing a home is a big financial step and the amount that you need to save for a down payment can seem daunting. Nonetheless, it’s not impossible.

 If you want to shorten the time that it’ll take to save, simply find creative ways to further reduce your expenses and increase your income to add extra cash toward your savings.
 Here are a few things that you can try:

-- Cut expenses like cable, dining out, and shopping
+- Cut back expenses like cable, dining out, and shopping

 - Pay off debt